 Maintaining a milk supply as a working, pumping parent is doable—with some forethought, attention to logistics, and careful support.
-These pumping tips from Morgan Jackson, an RN, IBCLC, and Expectful lactation advisor, will help you plan for a smooth transition back to work, pump and all.
+These pumping tips from a lactation consultant and nurse Morgan Jackson will help you plan for a smooth transition back to work, pump, and all.

 If you know you’re going back to work and want to continue breastfeeding, Jackson advises that you start preparing for pumping before you have your baby.
-“Let your supervisor know that you are going to be breastfeeding and that you will need to pump.
+“Let your supervisor know that you’re going to be breastfeeding and that you’ll need to pump.
 Know where you’re going to pump, know what your job’s pumping policies are, know what the breaks might look like, and how much time you might need.
 Make a plan.”

-Meeting with a lactation consultant before birth can be a terrific way to understand your pumping needs and develop a plan that will work for you and your baby.
-Keep in mind that you may not know all of the information about your pumping situation during pregnancy—for example, the amount of times you need to pump per day.
+Meeting with a lactation consultant before birth can be a great way to understand your pumping needs and develop a plan that will work for you and your baby.
+Keep in mind that you may not know everything about your pumping situation while you’re pregnant—for example, the amount of times you’ll need to pump per day.
 So while planning is key, be prepared to adjust your plan when you go back and as your pumping/breastfeeding relationship changes and develops.

-You’ve probably put some effort into researching pumps already, but Jackson says the most important thing to consider when picking a pump for going back to work is that it is reliable and designed for frequent use (some pumps are designed for more occasional use, so they might not be the best fit if you’re going to be away from your baby five days a week).
+You’ve probably put some effort into researching pumps already, but Jackson says the most important thing to consider when picking a pump for going back to work is that it’s reliable and designed for frequent use.
+Some pumps are designed for more occasional use, so they might not be the best fit if you’re going to be away from your baby five days a week.